MaRuifeng/django-coffeeshop/README.md

 * Filtering on order list can be better implemented with built-in Django tables and filters, in an Ajax manner instead of page redirecting
 * Unit test coverage needs to be greatly expanded
 * Other unspotted silly code snippets that do not fully utilize the power of the Django

+## Extension Requirements
+* Adding new beverage types or sizes: available via the Django admin console
+* Support of adding condiments (grass jelly etc.): if the condiments have fixed price increments, a new model representing them can be added with a reference added to the `Order` model.
+Codeondiments are taken as parallel products offered by the shop just like beverages.

 ## Author
 Ruifeng Ma (mrfflyer@gmail.com)